-The brightness sensor must not be painted over or covered.
+The air slots on the side must not be closed or covered.
+The brightness sensor and the motion sensor must not be painted over or covered.

 After the bus voltage has been applied, the device will enter an initialisation phase lasting a few seconds.
 During this phase no information can be received or sent via the bus.